Fab Foam Puppet and Mask Making Workshops

 see.
 Videos

-Puppet Patterns are also suitable for printing on Cardboard Packaging.
-For Humanitarian Relief etc.
+Puppet Patterns are also suitable for printing on Cardboard Packaging and Puppets can then be made out of that too.

-As I began this project in January 2010 I also began working with Creative Partnerships.
+As I began this Arts Council supported Arts project in January 2010 I also began working with Creative Partnerships.

 Teaching Puppetry for the Screen in two East Midlands Secondary Schools.

-I began the Ocean Life project by experimenting with different sized and shaped Origami style mouths and soon realised that the scale and shape would be mostly governed by the size of my hand and the need to get it inside the Puppet.
+I began by experimenting with different sized and shaped Origami style mouths using thin card and soon realised that the scale and shape would be mostly governed by the size of my hand and the need to get it inside the Puppet.
 Some trials with remote, mechanical and animatronic devices showed promise but would prove needlessly difficult for students with a low craft base to make.
-I decided around the hand it would have to be.
+I decided around the hand it would have to fit.Experimenting with card and foam style card I decided on Hobbycrafts' FabFoam which had a thickness and warmth that was comfortable and came in a wide range of colours.
+It could also be quickly glued with Hotglue which helped assembly speeds.
+No curing or drying time.

 I got positive feedback from an NTU student and so proceeded with an evaluation Workshop of the Clam Shell Puppets at Rufford.